Study Cycles

 Participants in the special pan-hellenic exams for vocational upper secondary schools (EPAL) are admitted to schools, departments and introductory directions of higher education departments as follows:

-• 20% of the total number of students enrolled in the School of Pedagogical and Technological Education (ASPETE) and the Higher Schools of Tourism Education (ASTE), in departments designated by the above ministerial decision as corresponding or related to the areas in which they graduate.
+- 20% of the total number of students enrolled in the School of Pedagogical and Technological Education (ASPETE) and the Higher Schools of Tourism Education (ASTE), are allocated in departments designated by the aforementioned Ministerial Decision as corresponding or related to the fields in which they graduate.

-• In a specific percentage of the total number of students, designated by decision of the Minister of Education and Religious Affairs and/or, as the case may be, the responsible minister, in a joint group comprising the Higher Military Schools of Non Commissioned Officers of the Armed Forces, the School of Non Commissioned Police Officers of the Greek Police Force, the School of Non Commissioned Officers of the Fire Brigade Service, the School of Non Commissioned Officers of the Hellenic Coast Guard and the Schools of Merchant Navy Academy (AEN) regardless of the field in which they graduate.
+- In a specific percentage of the total number of students, designated by decision of the Minister of Education, Religious Affairs and Sports and/or, as the case may be, the relevant Minister, in a joint group comprising the Higher Military Schools of Non Commissioned Officers of the Armed Forces, the School of Non Commissioned Police Officers of the Greek Police Force, the School of Non Commissioned Officers of the Fire Brigade Service, the School of Non Commissioned Officers of the Hellenic Coast Guard and the Schools of Merchant Navy Academy (AEN) regardless of the field in which they graduate.

-When the results come out, candidates may apply for entry through an e-application form at the departments and faculties of their choice in a priority order.
+When the results come out, candidates may apply for entry through an e-application form to the departments and faculties of their choice in a priority order.

-According to the law 4777/2021, the candidates that participate in the Pan-Hellenic Exams may apply for entry through an e-application form for the total number of faculties, departments and introductory directions of the universities designated by ministerial decision as corresponding or related to the areas in which they graduate.
+According to l.
+4777/2021, the candidates that participate in the pan-hellenic exams may apply for entry through an e-application form for the total number of faculties, departments and introductory directions of the universities designated by ministerial decision as corresponding or related to the areas in which they graduate.

-In addition, all candidates that participate in the Pan-Hellenic Exams have the alternative choice of applying for entry through a parallel e-application form to a public Vocational Training Institution (IEK), level 5 according to the European Qualification Framework.
+In addition, all candidates who participate in the pan-hellenic exams have the alternative choice of applying for entry through a parallel e-application form to a public Higher Vocational Training Institution (SAEK), level 5 according to the European Qualification Framework.

 The candidates’ success and their admission in departments or faculties of higher education institutions depends on parameters such as: